foundersandcoders/Workshop-Software-Architecture-Design/README.md

 ## Exercise 3: Clean up your files

-Now's the perfect time to go back to your past projects on GitHub and neaten up the file structure.
+Now's the perfect time to go back to your past projects on GitHub, starting with your portfolio website perhaps, and think about how you could neaten up the file structure.

 ##### Remember: